tsvetellina5/Object-oriented_programming_FMI_2021-2022/Additional/Teams/Team 3/README.md

 # Red book
-An application that is used to collect and represent data about the threatened species.
+OOP project by Antonio Georgiev (group 3), Bozhidar Kyorov (group 6), Tsvetelina Tsvetanova (group 3).

-There is a base class called Organism and three derived classes (the three kingdoms) - Flora, Fauna, Fungi.
-The heterogeneous container Red Book consists of Organisms.
+This is an application that is used to collect and represent data about the threatened species.
+There is a base class called Organism, three derived classes (the three kingdoms) - Flora, Fauna, Fungi, and a heterogeneous container - Red Book.

 # Documentation
 **Organism - base class**<br/>